annulen/sysdig-wiki/Sysdig-Chisel-API-Reference-Manual.md

 ## sysdig library
 The functions in this library can be used to get or set global sysdig configuration, like the snaplen or the program capture filter.

+**sysdig.get_machine_info()**

+Return a table with information about the machine generating the events.
+The returned table has this fields:
+* num_cpus: the number of CPU cores on the machine
+* memory_size_bytes: the machine RAM size
+* max_pid: the maximum pid allowed on the machine
+* hostname: the machine hostname

+_Note_:this call works with file captures as well, because the machine info is stored in the trace files.
+In that case, the returned machine info is the one of the machine where the capture happened.

 **sysdig.islive()**

 Return true if the current capture is live, i.e. if the events are coming from a the system and not from a trace file.